Anatolii Mohyliov: Politics

-A resolution on the dismissal of Mohyliov did not receive enough votes (141 out of 450) in the Ukrainian Parliament on 15 June 2010.
+A resolution on the dismissal of Mohyliov did not receive enough votes (141 out of 450) in the Verkhovna Rada on 15 June 2010.

 On 7 November 2011 President Viktor Yanukovych nominated Mohyliov as Prime Minister of Crimea.
 The Supreme Council of Crimea appointed him to this post the next day.
-Mustafa Djemilev described his appointment "stupid; Mohyliov is remembered for praising the Stalin-era deportations of the Crimean Tatars, as well as the shooting of unarmed people in 2007 by police under his command".
+Mustafa Dzhemilev described his appointment "stupid; Mohyliov is remembered for praising the Stalin-era deportations of the Crimean Tatars, as well as the shooting of unarmed people in 2007 by police under his command".
 Mohyliov was elected the leader of the Crimean branch of Party of Regions on 29 November 2011.

-On 18 November 2012 Anatoliy Mohiliov openly stated that Militsia of Ukraine "supports interests of the political force that currently is in power (government), because the power (government) ensures stability and normal life in the country."
+On 18 November 2012 Anatoliy Mohiliov openly stated that Militsiya of Ukraine "supports interests of the political force that currently is in power (government), because the power (government) ensures stability and normal life in the country."

-On 27 February 2014 he and his entire cabinet known as Council of Ministers of Crimea were dismissed by the Supreme Council amid the 2014 Crimean crisis.
-In the context of the Crimean crisis, pro-Russian forces compelled the crimean Parliament to hold an emergency closed-door session that overthrew Mohyliov and appointed pro-Russian Sergei Aksyonov as the new president of Crimea.
-Mohyliov was barred from attending this Supreme Council session.
-He was replaced by Sergey Aksyonov.
-After his dismissal Mohyliov stayed three more days in Crimea before he relocated to Kyiv.
-In Kyiv he became head of a civil organization which provides legal assistance to former security forces employees.

-Mohyliov and his entire cabinet from 2014 remain recognized by Ukraine, who rejects their dismissal by the Supreme Council.
-They are to remain in their positions in-exile until Crimea is liberated.
+On February 27, 2014, he was released from the Chairman of the Council of Ministers of the Autonomous Republic of Crimea, Deputy of the Crimean Parliament Sergey Aksenov was elected to this position.